Why We’re Aiming for a Sustainable Digital Future

 What’s the issue with digital tech?

-But as a digital design and development agency, one thing we rely on fundamentally is electricity.
+Digital technology relies on electricity.
 Every app, every platform, every website that we build needs a device to run on.
-Every device runs on electricity.
+Every device – desktop, laptop, tablet, smartphone – runs on electricity.
 Without electricity, there would be no digital revolution.

 Offsetting the digital impact

 As a digital agency and as individual tech users, we might not be able to accelerate the adoption of greener renewable energy resources beyond adding our voices to those calling for change.
-But through carbon offsetting, we can make a positive contribution to achieving the net zero target right now.
+And long term, carbon offsetting is not a replacement for lowering emissions.
+But it’s something those of us further down the digital chain can do, now, enabled by the work of organisations like Ecologi.

 At Key Element, we’re committed to achieving a more sustainable digital future and we will continue to explore opportunities to play our part.